 NewBridge Project Space, 16 New Bridge St West, NE1 8AW

-We will be joined by guests such as Hans Moller, former Chief Executive of Sweden’s Ideon Science Park & Director of Innovation at North East LEP; Julie Sanders, Pro-Vice-Chancellor for the Faculty of Humanities and Social Sciences at Newcastle University; Sarah Munro, Director of Baltic Centre of Contemporary Art and John Tomaney, Professor at University College London (UCL).
-They will share insights into the impact of arts and culture and creative hubs on cities and will respond directly to some of the conclusions of the research.
+We were joined by guests such as Hans Moller, former Chief Executive of Sweden’s Ideon Science Park & Director of Innovation at North East LEP; Julie Sanders, Pro-Vice-Chancellor for the Faculty of Humanities and Social Sciences at Newcastle University; Sarah Munro, Director of Baltic Centre of Contemporary Art and John Tomaney, Professor at University College London (UCL).
+They shared insights into the impact of arts and culture and creative hubs on cities and responded directly to some of the conclusions of the research.

-It will be followed by a drinks reception and an exclusive viewing of the Moving on up, Moving on Out exhibition in the project space which features work by over 80 artist members and specially curated for the launch of the report.
+It was followed by a drinks reception and an exclusive viewing of the Moving on up, Moving on Out exhibition in the project space which features work by over 80 artist members and specially curated for the launch of the report.

 The NewBridge Project was established in 2010, as part of a meanwhile project based from Norham House, a 27,000 ft2 office block, within the East Pilgrim Street area of Newcastle, marked for redevelopment and eventual demolition.
 For nearly 7 years it has been home to a vibrant community of artists, supporting hundreds of artists through; provision of studio & workspace, artist training & development programmes and a pioneering artist-led programme of exhibitions, commissions and events.
 In April, we bid farewell to our current building after 7 years, and are moving on to pastures new.

 Moving on up, Moving on out, is a month long exhibition and programme of events, celebrating The NewBridge Project and the people who make it what it is.